aikupoker/deeper-stacker/README.md

-# DeepHoldem
+# DeepHoldem (deeper-stacker)

 This is an implementation of [DeepStack](https://www.deepstack.ai/s/DeepStack.pdf) for No Limit Texas Hold'em, extended from [DeepStack-Leduc](https://github.com/lifrordi/DeepStack-Leduc).

+## Requisites

+You will need following requisites:
+* Ubuntu 16.04 or a Linux OS with Docker (and use a Docker image with Ubuntu 16.04).
+* NVIDIA GPU with a dedicated graphics card with more than 8GB video RAM (NVIDIA GeForce GTX 1080 or NVIDIA Tesla P100 recommended).

 ## Setup

+All configuration step are in `torch/prepare.sh` file.

 Running any of the DeepHoldem code requires [Lua](https://www.lua.org/) and [torch](http://torch.ch/).
 Please install torch with lua version 5.2 instead of LuaJIT.
-Torch is only officially supported for \*NIX based systems (i.e. Linux and Mac
+Torch is only officially supported for \*NIX based systems (i.e. Linux and MacOS X).
-OS X).

 Connecting DeepHoldem to a server or running DeepHoldem on a server will require the [luasocket](http://w3.impa.br/~diego/software/luasocket/) package.
 This can be installed with [luarocks](https://luarocks.org/) (which is